 You may travel before the program begins or after it ends, as long as you are within the allowable dates of your visa (if applicable), but remember that you will be responsible for your housing and expenses before and after the dates of your program.

 International identification cards such as ISIC (International Student Identity Card) and iNext are accepted internationally and provide discounts for travel, cell phones, hotels, shopping, restaurants, etc., and also provide supplemental international insurance.
+ISIC is the largest provider of international identifications cards and is most widely accepted.
 Speak with returned students and review information in guidebooks and program information to see if an international identification card is recommended for your host country.
 Some programs provide students with an ISIC or iNext; review program materials before purchasing a card.

 Many countries require that you obtain a visa or other form of authorization in order to enter and study in there.
 This is typically a stamp or sticker inserted into your passport that allows you to enter the country.
 The process for obtaining a visa can be time-consuming and costly if you do not follow instructions exactly.
 Some countries also require that you appear in person at their embassy or consulate in the United States before your visa can be approved.
 Although your advisor in the GEC will advise you on what kind of visa, if any, is necessary for your program and will provide information about the application process, it is ultimately YOUR responsibility to obtain the necessary visa and/or other documentation.
 You are responsible for all costs associated with the necessary visa.
 Information will be provided to you in post-decision materials from Elon and/or your program abroad.